jnozzi/cocoadev.com/markdown/NSDatePickerSendEventOn.md

 ----

 Excellent suggestion.
 I just whipped one up.
-I created a new Cocoa application in Xcode, edited General/MainMenu.nib.
-Added an General/NSTextField, General/NSDatePicker, and General/NSButton to the default window.
-Then the only thing I did was set the keyEquivalent of the button to be 'Return', and connected the button to an action in the General/AppController.
-The only code I wrote was an General/NSLog to output everytime the button was firing.
+I created a new Cocoa application in Xcode, edited MainMenu.nib.
+Added an NSTextField, NSDatePicker, and NSButton to the default window.
+Then the only thing I did was set the keyEquivalent of the button to be 'Return', and connected the button to an action in the AppController.
+The only code I wrote was an NSLog to output everytime the button was firing.
 Here it is:

-#import "General/AppController.h"
+#import "AppController.h"

-@implementation General/AppController
+@implementation AppController

-- (General/IBAction)myAction:(id)sender
+- (IBAction)myAction:(id)sender
 {
-	General/NSLog(@"myAction called");
+	NSLog(@"myAction called");
 }

 @end

 I get the exact same functionality I did when using the sheet.
-Hitting 'Return' while in the General/NSTextField has the desired effect of pushing the OK button.
-Hitting 'Return' while in the General/NSDatePicker does nothing.
-However, hitting 'Enter' while in the General/NSDatePicker has the effect of pushing the OK button.
+Hitting 'Return' while in the NSTextField has the desired effect of pushing the OK button.
+Hitting 'Return' while in the NSDatePicker does nothing.
+However, hitting 'Enter' while in the NSDatePicker has the effect of pushing the OK button.
 What's more, it pushes the OK button TWICE.
 Once on keyDown, and once on keyUp!

 I'll look around some more and see if this is a know bug.
 I'll also try your suggestions for overriding various methods.
 Is it possible to set the button's keyEquivalent to be 'Enter' instead of 'Return'?
 I know I can't do it in Interface Builder.
 But maybe I could do it in code??